dpavansekhar/dpavansekhar/README.md

 ### Covid-19 Prediction
 Developed a machine learning model to predict COVID-19 infection status based on audio signals, enabling early and accurate diagnosis from cough and breath sounds.

+### Mushroom Edibility Prediction
+A machine learning project that predicts mushroom edibility using features like cap shape and color, employing a RandomForestClassifier to classify mushrooms as edible or poisonous.

 ## Extracurricular Activities

 - **Editor at Newsletter Committee (Jan 2024 – Present)**